kolgushev/Pixel-Perfect-B/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+The next steps are optional, but filling them out would be greatly appreciated.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'